 Ask more questions and talk to people and groups that you trust.
 Your home state's insurance assistance program should have specific information about the plans in your area, as well as any state laws or regulations that affect people with Medicare.

 The more you learn about your Medicare choices, the better prepared you will be to make the selection that is right for you.

 Doing your research is the best way to choose the plan that's right for you.
 Keep these key points in mind when researching Medigap and Medicare Advantage policies:

 - Plans vary by state and even by zip code.

-- Both plans have yearly enrollment periods, meaning that once a year, you have the opportunity to change your plan or coverage.
+- Both plans have yearly enrollment periods, meaning that once a year, you will have the opportunity to change your plan or coverage.

 - If you have other health care coverage, such as Medicaid or retiree health insurance from an employer or a union, find out how these will work with each Medicare plan before you make any changes to your current coverage.

-Insurance companies who offer Medicare supplements:
+Insurance companies that offer Medicare supplement plans:

 - United Healthcare

 For more information on insurance to supplement Medicare, visit www.medicare.gov.